Tashish97/Ashish-Portfolio/README.md

 4. Had been an active member for two projects for my current employer.

 **In this page you will find:**
-1. Two **Live projects deployed on Heroku** Platform based on similar projects I did for my current employer as my experience with links to them.
+1. **3** **Live projects deployed on Heroku** Platform based on similar projects I did for my current employer as my experience with links to them.
 2. Other Projects to show my knowledge regarding few Machine Learning Algorithms on Github.
 3. The approach I follow as a Data Scientist.
 4. Click on the **title of Projects** to go to their respective GitHub Repositories.